MicroEJ/docs/PlatformDeveloperGuide/vgFont.rst

 ======================

 The Font module implements the MicroVG `VectorFont <zzz_javadocurl_zzz/ej/microvg/VectorFont.html>`_ framework.
-It provides Low Level APIs that consist in opening and decoding a font file and to get font's characteristics.
+It provides Low-Level APIs that consist of opening and decoding a font file and getting the font's characteristics.

 A font file: